goauthentik/authentik/website/developer-docs/hackathon/index.md

 -   **Saturday**: demos, votes, awards, and wrap up

-## Registration form

-Use this handy [registration form](./registration-2023.md) to let us know you'll be there!

 ## Questions?

 Chat on with us on Discord and email us at hackathon@goauthentik.io!